Image

 Neuropsychiatric disorders are a leading cause of disability worldwide with depressive disorders being one of the most disabling among them.
 Also, millions of patients do not respond to current medications or psychotherapy, which makes it critical to find an alternative therapy.
 Applying electrical stimulation at various brain targets has shown promise but there is a critical need to improve efficacy.

 Given inter- and intra-subject variabilities in neuropsychiatric disorders, this study aims to enable personalizing the stimulation therapy via i) tracking a patient's own symptoms based on their neural activity, and ii) a model of how their neural activity responds to stimulation therapy.
-The study will develop the modeling elements needed to realize a model-based personalized closed-loop system for electrical brain stimulation to achieve this aim.
+The study will develop the modeling elements needed to realize a model-based personalized system for electrical brain stimulation to achieve this aim.

 The study will provide proof-of-concept demonstration in epilepsy patients who already have intracranial electroencephalography (iEEG) electrodes implanted for their standard clinical monitoring unrelated to this study, and who consent to being part of the study.